 10. The 7 Habits of Highly Effective People

-While he gets a bit preachy sometimes, Steven Covey's road map for living doesn't just help you develop better habits, it convinces you that acquiring them will make you a better person.
+While he gets a bit preachy sometimes, Stephen Covey's road map for living doesn't just help you develop better habits.
+It also convinces you that acquiring them will make you a better person.

 Best quote: "Sow a thought, reap an action; sow an action, reap a habit; sow a habit, reap a character; sow a character, reap a destiny."